Rivals (novel): Plot

 Set in 1986, the novel is based around the competition for an independent television franchise in the Cotswolds in England.
 The incumbent franchisee is a company called Corinium Television, led by executive Tony Baddingham.
 The company produces regional television and programmes that it sells to other franchises, both in England and around the world.
 Baddingham, as part of efforts to keep the franchise, employs an American executive called Cameron Cooke who arrives at Corinium and quickly criticises how many of its programmes are produced, but her inventiveness improves many of them.
 As part of further efforts to retain the franchise, and impress a fictionalised version of the Independent Broadcasting Authority, Baddingham also employs Declan O'Hara who is an Irish primetime television interviewer.
 O'Hara has a reputation for broadcasting excellence and is induced to move to the area by Baddingham's offer of a high salary.
 O'Hara brings his wife, Maud, and two daughters Taggie and Caitlin with him; he also has a son Patrick.
 They move to a former monastery close to Rupert Campbell-Black's country house Penscombe.

 The family gets to know Campbell-Black, although Declan O'Hara is initially hostile to him, egged on by Baddingham for whom Campbell-Black is his nemesis.
 Whilst work at Corinium begins well for O'Hara, he soon realises Baddingham is a bully and resigns.
 Along with Campbell-Black, O'Hara forms a television production company to try to win the franchise away from Corinium and Baddingham.
 Called Venturer, the board includes O'Hara, as well as Campbell-Black and other characters, including Freddie Jones, a working-class electronics millionaire, and many others.
 They also recruit members of Corinium's present staff and Rupert's best friend Billy Lloyd-Foxe, a former showjumper but now BBC commentator, to join them should they be successful.
 As a coup de grace, Rupert seduces Cameron Cooke and ultimately persuades her to also join Venturer.
 Campaigning for the franchise coincides with Campbell-Black's campaign to be re-elected as a Conservative MP, and he tours the district with Taggie who is getting people to sign a petition of support for Venturer.
 They fall in love.
 Nevertheless, there is a spy in the Venturer team, who turns out to be Declan's wife Maud, who was seduced by Baddingham.
-The novels ends with Venturer winning the franchise, Declan and Maud reconciling, Rupert and Taggie getting married, and Cameron Cooke - whose relationship with Rupert ended - getting together with Declan's son Patrick.
+The novel ends with Venturer winning the franchise, Declan and Maud reconciling, Rupert and Taggie getting married, and Cameron Cooke - whose relationship with Rupert ended - getting together with Declan's son Patrick.